-The type and size of wheels to be worked on - Knowing the dimensions of the wheels that you want changed, can help you in shopping for the right tire changer.
-Look at the rim diameter of the tires to be changed, 20 to 22 inch diameter is the common measurement of most wheels.
+The type and size of wheels that need to be worked on is a must.
+Knowing the dimensions of the wheels that you want changing, can help you in shopping for the right tire changer.
+Look at the rim diameter of the tires.
+20 to 22-inch diameter is the common measurement of most wheels.

 Which tire changer should I choose?